marcos-acosta/css-hell/solutions.md

 ### Level 5: the scroll of truth

 Assign `position: fixed` to PEG A. Then, push the CSS Editor into the bottom-right corner to generate scrolling room.
 Scroll PEG A into HOLE A.

+### Level 6: direct manipulation

+Assign `resize: both` to DIV 1.
+Then, expand it such that PEG A overlaps with HOLE A.